Electronic Information in Personal Injury Cases

 There are cars on the road today that have what I called “surround sound” cameras.
 These cars literally take a 360º photograph of everything that is directly impacting the car.
 Also they record everything that is taking place in the area where the car is located.
 If those cars are in the area of your incident, they may have valuable photographic information.

-The location of traffic cameras at least in Virginia can be determined by going to a website http://www.511virginia.org
+The location of traffic cameras at least in Virginia can be determined by going to http://www.511virginia.org

 911 Data